LSSTDESC/ComputingInfrastructure/doc/LSST_DESC_Notes/template_LSST_DESC_Note.rst

 Introduction
 ============
 This is a template LSST DESC Note, for you to adapt for your own work.
-The original can be found `on GitHub <https://github.com/DarkEnergyScienceCollaboration/ComputingInfrastructure/blob/master/doc/LSST_DESC_Notes/template_LSST_DESC_Note.rst>`_.

 Sectioning
 ==========
-This can be divided into subsections, as follows.
+Your content can easily be divided into subsections, as follows.

 A Subsection
 ------------